ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-duration-text-hld.md

 ### Non-goals

 -   APIs to configure individual aspects of the display (i.e. fractional digits for seconds display)
--   APIs to format the elapsed time in a variety of ways
+-   APIs to format the duration in a variety of ways
-    -   Show elapsed time as digital display (00:01:20.323)
+    -   Show duration as digital display (00:01:20.323)
-    -   Show elapsed time with symbols indicating a quantitative value (i.e. "< 1 sec")
+    -   Show duration with symbols indicating a quantitative value (i.e. "< 1 sec")

 ### Risks and Challenges

-Formatting the elapsed time units in the exact way that SLE presents them would require custom logic that differs from what the browser provides natively using APIs like `Intl.Numberformat.format()`.
+Formatting the duration units in the exact way that SLE presents them would require custom logic that differs from what the browser provides natively using APIs like `Intl.Numberformat.format()`.
 The preference here is to align with current browser behaviors for unit formatting, which includes localization.

 ### Prior Art/Examples